France City Guides Grand Est

 The best places to taste good traditional cuisine are the winstubs.
 A Wistub (or Winstub) is a type of traditional wine bar and restaurant that are specific to Alsace.
 In principle, winstubs are inexpensive and rather popular, frequented by regulars.
 Winstubs are coquettishly rustic, with a warm atmosphere and local food.

-The list of the best winstubs in Strasbourg includes Au coin de Pucelles (12 Rue des Pucelles, Strasbourg), Le Fink’stuebel (26 Rue Finkwiller, Strasbourg), Winstub Le Clou (3 Rue du Chaudron, Strasbourg) or Winstub Chez Yvonne (10 Rue du Sanglier, Strasbourg).
+The list of the best winstubs in Strasbourg includes Au coin de Pucelles (12 Rue des Pucelles), Le Fink’stuebel (26 Rue Finkwiller), Winstub Le Clou (3 Rue du Chaudron, Strasbourg) or Winstub Chez Yvonne (10 Rue du Sanglier).
+If you visit Strasbourg during the Christmas Market, it’s best to book in advance.

 If Strasbourg is the starting point of your Alsace Wine Route, use your stay in the city to learn more about the Alsace wines before hitting the road.